-The U.S. Army has a long and decorated history.
-Its inception began during the Revolutionary War, and it has since gone on to become the most powerful military force in the world.
-Here are some facts you might not have known about it, from the inception of its official song to its first female service member.
+The US Army has a long and decorated history.
+Dating back to the American Revolution, it’s since gone on to become the most powerful military force in the world.
+The following are some facts about the US Army that you might not have known about, from the history of its official song to its first female service member.

-The first submarine used by the Army was invented by Yale graduate David Bushnell.
-Named the “Turtle,” it was a wooden craft that could be propelled by a single individual using a hand crank and a foot treadle.
-It rose and sink via a pedal-operated tank and a lead ballast helped keep it upright.
+Kicking off our list of US Army facts is the service’s first submarine.
+Called the Turtle, it was invented by Yale graduate David Bushnell during the American Revolution.
+It featured a pretty simple design – a wooden craft propelled by a single individual using a hand crank and foot treadle.
+It rose and sank via a pedel-operated tank, and a lead ballast helped keep it upright.

-During the 1950s and 1960s, the U.S. Army conducted chemical tests on large civilian populations.
+During the 1950s and ’60s, the US Army conducted chemical tests on civilian populations.
 Operation Large Area Coverage (LAC) was designed to assess the threat of biological attacks by simulating germ dispersal in the air.
-Motorized blowers were placed atop buildings in St. Louis, San Francisco, Minnesota, and the coastal regions of South Carolina and Georgia, spreading zinc cadmium sulfide into the air.
+Motorized blowers were placed atop buildings in St. Louis, San Francisco, Minnesota and the coastal regions of South Carolina and Georgia, spreading zinc cadmium sulfide into the air.

 The federal government claimed the tests were guarding the country against Russian aerial observation and attacks until 1994.
 The admission came after citizens complained of health issues, as long-term cadmium exposure can cause lung cancer and bone and kidney problems.

-3. The Army was the last service branch to adopt an official song
+The US Army was the last branch to adopt an official song

-The University of Foreign Military and Cultural Studies was established in 2004 in response to a review regarding the shortcomings that led to the attacks on 9/11.
-Students from the Command and General Staff College (CGSC) are trained to challenge the concepts and planning brought forth by military officials in order to strengthen the decision-making process.
+The University of Foreign Military and Cultural Studies was established in 2004, in response to a review about the shortcomings that led to the attacks on 9/11.
+Students from the Command and General Staff College (CGSC) were trained to challenge the concepts and planning brought forth by military officials to strengthen the decisionmaking process.
 Their official title?
 The Red Team.

-Unfortunately, this innovative course is set to end on October 1, 2021.
-With the Army planning to repurpose the $2.5 million set aside for the program, it will no longer have the ability to train new students.
+Unfortunately, this innovative course stopped in October 2021.
+With the US Army repurposing the $2.5 million set aside for the program, it no longer had the ability to train new students.

-The first female servicemember disguised herself as a man
+The first female service member disguised herself as a man

-Deborah Sampson served in the Revolutionary War between 1782 and 1783.
-She enlisted in the Fourth Massachusetts Regiment under the name “Robert Shurtleff” and was assigned to Captain George Webb’s Company of Light Infantry.
-There, she fought against the British alongside male infantrymen.
+Now for the fact we hinted at earlier: the US Army’s first female service member!
+Deborah Sampson served in the Revolutionary War between 1782-83.
+She enlisted in the Fourth Massachusetts Regiment under the name “Robert Shurtleff” and was assigned to Capt.
+George Webb’s Company of Light Infantry.
+With them, she fought against the British alongside male infantrymen.

-The rank was introduced in 1944 in order to allow U.S. officers to better command Allied officers from other countries who were technically of a higher rank.
-The Navy also introduced a similar rank, the Fleet Admiral.
-Between 1944 and 1945, the Army promoted Dwight D. Eisenhower, Henry H. Arnold, George C. Marshall, and Douglas MacArthur to the rank, with Omar N. Bradley being promoted in 1950.
+The Five-Star rank was introduced in 1944 to allow US officers to better command Allied officials from other countries who were technically of a higher rank.
+The US Navy also introduced a similar rank, the Fleet Admiral.
+Between 1944-45, the US Army promoted Dwight D. Eisenhower, Henry H. Arnold, George C. Marshall and Douglas MacArthur to the rank, with Omar Bradley being promoted in 1950.

-While still in existence, the rank has not been used since Bradley died in 1981.
-The President has the power to promote an Army General to the rank with Senate approval, but many feel there isn’t a reason to do so, given the reason for its origins.
+While still in existence, the rank hasn’t been used since Bradley died in 1981.
+The president has the power to promote a general to the rank with US Senate approval, but many feel there isn’t a reason to do so, given the reason for its origins.

-7. The Army uses Depleted Uranium (DU) bullets
+The US Army uses Depleted Uranium (DU) bullets

 Despite DU being depleted of its radioactivity by 40 percent, its chemical toxicity remains.
 This has led many to question the ethics of its use, as veterans have begun to experience health issues tied to it.

-General Francis Marion – nicknamed the “Swamp Fox” – is credited with pioneering the tactics behind modern guerrilla warfare.
-A student of Major Robert Rogers’ 28 Rules of Ranging, he spent his military career molding the techniques to fit his own style of fighting.
+Gen. Francis Marion – nicknamed the “Swamp Fox” – is credited with pioneering the tactics behind modern guerrilla warfare.
+A student of Maj.
+Robert Rogers’ 28 Rules of Ranging, he spent his military career molding the techniques to fit his own style of fighting.

 This, paired with his experience during the French and Indian War, allowed him to create a form of combat instrumental to America’s victory over Britain.
 Many recount that he and his troops would launch surprise attacks against the enemy before leaving almost as unexpectedly.

-The green beret became standard issue for the Special Forces after President John F. Kennedy visited Fort Bragg in 1961.
-He observed Brigadier General William P. Yarborough wearing one and decided it was just the article of clothing needed to distinguish the Special Forces from their counterparts.
+The green beret became standard issue for the US Army’s Special Forces after President John F. Kennedy visited Fort Bragg, North Carolina in 1961.
+He observed Brig.
+Gen. William P. Yarborough wearing one and decided it was just the article of clothing needed to distinguish the Special Forces from their counterparts.

 At Kennedy’s funeral, Command Sergeant Major Francis Ruddy placed his own beret on the President’s grave, a tradition that continues to this day at Arlington National Cemetery.

-10. The Army is one of America’s largest employers
+The US Army is one of America’s largest employers